 With a wide array of incentive programs ranging from restricted stock to stock options and deferred compensation, how are you supposed to maximize your benefit?

 Before making a haphazard decision, create a financial roadmap.
 Detail your financial goals, viewing your finances holistically.
-Accounting for 401(k)s, IRAs, brokerage accounts, stock options and deferred compensation allows you to quantify the impact of a singular decision on the aggregate portfolio.
+Accounting for 401(k)s, IRAs, brokerage accounts, stock options, and deferred compensation allows you to quantify the impact of a singular decision on the aggregate portfolio.

 For example, if you are participating in an Incentive Stock Option Program (ISO) there isn’t a taxable event at the exercise date; however, it is important to understand the exercise is calculated into the Alternative Minimum Tax (AMT) trap.
-Additionally, if the stock acquired through the exercise is sold prematurely – within one year of the of the exercise date or two years from the grant – the favorable capital gains rate is lost and subsequently increased to earned income rates.
+Additionally, if the stock acquired through the exercise is sold prematurely – within one year of the exercise date or two years from the grant – the favorable capital gains rate is lost and subsequently increased to earned income rates.

 A more simplistic example occurs when an executive has stock options and a deferred compensation package program.
 If the executive has the ability to spread liquidity events over separate calendar years, the potential to avoid reaching higher tax brackets exists.
 The real question is which do you liquidate first, the stock option or the deferred compensation?